About USC Gould

 Lecturer in Law699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Peter Johnson teaches “Fundamentals of the U.S. Legal System.”
+Peter Johnson teaches Criminal Law.
 His areas of interest include trial advocacy, criminal justice, business litigation and public interest law.

 Johnson currently operates his own law practice in Los Angeles, where he represents individuals and entities charged with complex criminal offenses in state and federal courts.
 He is also a member of the federal indigent defense panel in Los Angeles, where he represents indigent clients before the United States District Court in Los Angeles and the United States Court of Appeals for the Ninth Circuit.
 Previously, he was a trial attorney with the Office of the Federal Public Defender in Los Angeles and Baltimore, and a litigation attorney with a law firm in Washington, D.C.